 A big reason this team has a chance to succeed this year and make the playoffs is that they have perhaps the best player in the league.
 Antonio Ramirez is returning to lead the squad in the new Tri-County Athletic League.

-Last year, Ramirez was selected as the Bay Shore Athletic League's Defensive MVP despite
+Last year, Ramirez was selected as the Bay Shore Athletic League's Defensive MVP despite the team finishing seventh in the standings.

 "Antonio has been crucial in teaching the next generation of players," Feldman said.
 "He is one of the hardest-working team members and is consistently working to acquire new skills.
 What makes him special is his unselfish play."